History of the award

 Alex Miller, twice the recipient of the Award, suggested in 2010 that the Miles Franklin was losing relevance.
 But the same year saw the Award gain huge publicity when Peter Temple received the prize for Truth.
 A crime novel had won Australia’s most prestigious literary prize and the world’s media wanted to know more.

-2010 also marked the beginning of the revitalisation of the Miles Franklin Award by its trustees, The Trust Company.
+2010 also marked the beginning of the revitalisation of the Miles Franklin Award by its trustees, Perpetual as Trustee.
 2011 has seen the prize money for the Award raised to $50,000 and the launch of Miles Franklin’s new online home.

 The move of the ceremony away from its traditional home in Sydney is another part of ongoing efforts to connect more Australians with Miles’ legacy.